 - Assault lets you locate things you could use in a fight, and when used against people, can be used to see if they are carrying concealed weapons or holding themselves as trained combatants, perhaps even scanning the room for threats just like you are.

-You can also do Modify, Grift, and Order in reverse.
+You can also do Modify, Grift, and Order backwards.
+These three are much more useful.

 - Modify would be to see if something has been tampered with.
 This is very useful for hacking, if you are trying to track down what another hacker did.

 - Order would be figuring out if someone was the legitmate authority, or who the legitimate authority would be.
-It also can be used to figure out what authority people expect.
+It also can be used to figure out what authority people expect, or who people are deferring to in a room.

 The main actions

-The remaining actions are what you you would normally use to gather information.
+The remaining three actions are what you you would normally use to gather information, and you use them forward, not backwards.

 - Locate is the biggest one, the action is almost entirely gathering information, and can be used to do everything above, and try to track down everything else.
 You just look at the world around you, and notice things.
 So in that sense, it's a very powerful action, but it does only give you information.